Micheleeeeeeee/SillyCore/README.md

 ## Compiling

 The plugin currently uses the OpenJDK ARM Java 17 to compile with maven.
 To compile, `cd` into the root folder of the plugin and type: `mvn clean install`.
 If there are any errors, report them in issues.
+Most likely, they are a *me* problem, especially if they look like a Java stack trace.

 ## License
 The plugin uses the MIT license and can be viewed [here.](https://git.sillysock.codes/Sillysock/SillyCore/src/branch/dev/test/temppunishment/LICENSE.md)